 No list of great world literature would be complete without poetry, and Polish Nobel Prize-winner Wisława Szymborska’s 1995 collection Widok z Ziarnkiem Piasku is as good as poetry gets.
 Through the course of these 100 poems, Szymborska contemplates the full spectrum of the human experience — from the most minute of happenings to the most extreme of feelings — while taking the Polish language to new limits of creative expression.

-For these books in their original language and more, be sure to check out Strand Books.
+For these international best sellers in their original language and more, be sure to check out Strand Books.
 And remember: You shouldn’t worry about understanding every word on the page!
 The point is to absorb how the language works in a formal setting, and even if you don’t understand everything in front of you, you’re gaining invaluable exposure to how your new language functions.
 Reading in a new language is difficult at first, but with some perseverance (and perhaps a good dual-language dictionary), you’ll be shocked at how quickly you’ve become a master of both the spoken and written word.
 Happy reading!